elielberra/note-saver/README.md

 # NoteSaver Application

 This is the repository for an app that allows users to write notes.
-Once the user is logged in, they can create their own notes.
+Once the users are logged in, they can create their own notes.
 They can also archive and tag them.

 ## Frontend Client
 It was developed with React and TypeScript.
 It is compiled and served through Webpack.